edinburghlivinglab/ddc/pages/project_success.md

 permalink: "/project_success/"
 ---

-Success in DDS is not about making a certain type of "thing", using a certain amount of  technology, or getting certain results.
+Success in DDC is not about making a certain type of "thing", using a certain amount of  technology, or getting certain results.
 It is almost entirely about your team participating in and reflecting on different parts of a design process, as you develop a potential solution to a problem.
-Food and sustainability is a large and complex issue that doesn't admit easy solutions, let alone in one semester.
+Recycling, Upcycling and the Circular Economy are large and complex issues that doen't admit easy solutions, let alone in one semester.
 Although much of our education encourages us to find the right answer, making the transition to a more sustainable food system isn't that kind of problem &mdash; there is no right answer.
 Instead, we are